-Landing pages that are designed for search engine optimization (SEO) often look and feel way different than pages designed for paid media.
+Landing pages that are designed for search engine optimization (SEO) often look and feel much different than pages designed for paid media.
 Search engines are more picky about sending organic search traffic to pages that they don’t believe actually provide value for their users.
 That’s why gated content rarely ranks on Google.
 You would want to expose your content to search engines via a resource or blog section and capture leads with exit intent software or other offers.

-In order to effectively optimize your landing page, you will need a landing page optimization tool which you can use to make changes to your landing pages and test those changes to determine their effectiveness in improving their conversion rate.
+In order to effectively optimize your landing page, you will need a landing page optimization tool that you can use to make changes to your landing pages and test those changes to determine their effectiveness in improving their conversion rate.

-Landing page optimization can be easily done using Optimizely, a leading AB testing and experience optimization platform.
+Landing page optimization can be easily done using Optimizely, a leading A/B testing and experience optimization platform.
 Optimizely has a landing page builder that takes the coding work out of landing page optimization, it also determines when there is a statistically significant difference in the rate at which landing page variations are converting visitors.

 Start optimizing today with Optimizely!